-Today, the Acquisition Directorate manages an investment portfolio worth approximately $1 billion annually.
+Today, the Acquisition Directorate manages a multi-billion dollar investment portfolio to recapitalize the service's fleet of surface, aviation and C4IT assets and capabilities.
 Several of the service’s recapitalization programs already have provided significant value to the Coast Guard.
 Some of the directorate’s successes include:

 - Delivering Legend-class 418-foot national security cutters, the most technologically advanced white hull patrol cutters ever to see service with the Coast Guard.